MohamedEmish/MediaApp/README.md

 A modern Android application built with **Jetpack Compose**, **Kotlin**, and a clean architecture approach. **Pulse** serves as a modular, scalable, and production-ready base for audio-focused content such as **Podcasts**, **Audio Articles**, **Audiobooks**, and **Episodes**.

+## 📝 Solution Overview
+# ✅ Approach Summary

+To solve the task, I structured the app using MVVM with Clean Architecture, ensuring modularity and scalability.

+The Home Screen displays sections dynamically based on the response from the /home_sections API.
+Each section is rendered differently based on its contentType (grid, horizontal list, etc.).

+Implemented infinite scrolling using LazyColumn and pagination logic to handle future expansion.

+Content rendering is driven by the backend response (sectionType, contentType, order).

+Built a search screen using a debounce mechanism (200ms) to reduce unnecessary API calls via Flow.debounce() and distinctUntilChanged().

+All UI is built with Jetpack Compose, with lifecycle-aware ViewModels managing the state using StateFlow.

+## ⚠️ Challenges Faced
+Dynamic section rendering: Mapping API-driven data structure into multiple Compose layouts required careful separation and clean design patterns.

+Pagination without backend support: As the provided endpoint treats the whole screen as a single dataset, I implemented a smart callback with debounce to handle paginated APIs.

+Debounced search: Ensuring debounced text input and clean cancellation of previous jobs in Compose required custom LaunchedEffect handling tied to TextField state.

+##💡 Improvements & Ideas

+Add a local caching mechanism using Room or DataStore for offline mode or faster reloads.

+Enhance user experience with:

+ - Content filtering (e.g., Podcasts only)
+ - Impelement more feature such as community and library

 ---

 ## 🚀 Tech Stack